sage905/final/docs/Server-Guide.md

 **internal only** sites (Dashy, Glance, Portainer, Healthchecks) return "403 Access denied" unless the visitor comes from your private network — currently `192.168.0.0/16` or the single address `152.86.19.239`.
-All containers talk to each other on a private Podman network called `web`.
+All containers talk to each other on a private Docker network called `web`.

 ### Where things live on disk